What Should I Do and Not Do After Permanent Lip Blush?

-What to do to avoid cold sores after permanent lip blush treatment?
+What to do to avoid cold sores after permanent lip blush session?

-Professionals recommend taking antiviral prescription medication such as VALTREX at least two days before undergoing permanent lip blush treatment.
-Taking medication before the treatment will help you avoid a cold sore outbreak during the healing process.
+Professionals recommend taking antiviral prescription medication such as VALTREX at least two days before undergoing permanent lip blush session.
+Taking medication before the session will help you avoid a cold sore outbreak during the healing process.

 Also, remember to follow the aftercare instructions and moisturize your lips as recommended by your lip blush artist.
 Resist the urge to touch or rub the treated area; otherwise, it may traumatize your sensitive lip skin.
 If scabs appear, please don’t pick them off.
 During the initial healing period, minimal scabbing or flaking should appear.

-Not everyone suffers from cold sores after permanent lip blush treatment.
-It mainly depends on how your skin responds to the treatment and the presence of the herpes simplex virus.
+Not everyone suffers from cold sores after permanent lip blush session.
+It mainly depends on how your skin responds to the session and the presence of the herpes simplex virus.
 If you have any further doubts, feel free to contact a reputable and experienced permanent lip blush artist online.